 - One TAC public information film from Christmastime 1996 had a married father of two drive drunk and suffer a serious brain injury.
 After a few days in a coma, the doctors inform his family that he's brain-dead and must be removed from the machines.

 - In G.I.
-Joe: A Real American Hero, Scarlett is shot by the Baroness and ends up in a coma.
+Joe: A Real American Hero (Marvel), Scarlett is shot by the Baroness and ends up in a coma.
 Several issues later, her sister Siobhan announces she's filed a court order to have Scarlett taken off life support.
-After she does so (which actually invokes speech in Snake-Eyes), Scarlett makes a miraculous recovery with no apparent loss of mental function...after Storm Shadow has gotten Snake-Eyes to take a dangerous assignment to distract him.
+After she does so (which actually invokes speech in Snake-Eyes), Scarlett makes a miraculous recovery with no apparent loss of mental function... after Storm Shadow has gotten Snake-Eyes to take a dangerous assignment to distract him.

-- Swamp Thing: One of the most dramatic moments of the post-Alan Moore run is Issue #84, where Abby finally finds the courage to take her husband Matt off life-support; Matt's soul goes on to become Dream's pet raven in The Sandman.
+- Swamp Thing: One of the most dramatic moments of the post-Alan Moore run is issue #84, in which Abby finally finds the courage to take her husband Matt off life-support; Matt's soul goes on to become Dream's pet raven in The Sandman (1989).

-- In NUMB3RS story Don Eppes: After being shot while protecting several children, Don is taken off life support after flatlining twenty minutes prior and is kept alive long enough for his friends and family to say goodbye.
+- In the NUMB3RS fanfic Don Eppes: After being shot while protecting several children, Don is taken off life support after flatlining twenty minutes prior and is kept alive long enough for his friends and family to say goodbye.

 - Mike's New Ghostly Family: As it was revealed, the true reason why Evan Afton a.k.a. the victim of the Bite of '83 died was not due to passing away from his injuries, but because his father, William Afton, had his life support unplugged, presenting his case to the doctors as a Mercy Kill due to the fact that the damage done to his brain would leave him broken for life, but in reality, he simply wanted to kill him due to not wanting to raise a disabled child, and because Evan saw his sister Elizabeth get killed by Circus Baby, so William wanted to end his life to prevent him from revealing that information to anyone.